Warrant Officer Talent Management

 with the Software Factory or AI2C Artificial Intelligence engineer program.

-Addendum to my article in the Summer Army Communicator: Udemy remains a resource for veterans, our
+Addendum to my article in the Summer Army Communicator: Udemy remains a resource

+education and training.
 Currently, CISA Learning (formerly FedVTE) is available (https://learning.cisa.gov) and requires a Login.gov

 account to access.
 The user guide for access and use of the site is at CISA Learning External Learner User Guide.